bindrap/CustomOS/cos_nov21/README.md

 > Missing dependency warnings (e.g., `qt5-base`, `mangohud`, `hyprpicker`) during HyDE setup are now auto-installed by `post-install.sh`.
 If you saw those messages in a previous run, just rerun `./post-install.sh` and it will pull in the packages before invoking the HyDE installer.

+> HyDE UI fixes: `post-install.sh` now installs the HyDE font stack (JetBrains Mono Nerd Font, Noto, Font Awesome) and sets the bar selection to Waybar before running the installer to avoid the "hyprland-unknown-bar-service" startup error.
+Rerun the script if you previously saw missing fonts or that service failure.

 > Performance extras: the post-install now installs the CachyOS kernel (`linux-cachyos` + headers) and enables a zram swap device (zstd, up to 8GB or half of RAM) for smoother Wayland multitasking.

 ### 2. Test in QEMU